liuwei-tianshu/SLocator/README.md

 We give a demo to show SLocator works on PetClinic:
 ```
 Options:
-  -s, --sql <SQL query>  Set the SQL query to be locate, several SQL queries for SQL session should be seperated with comma
+  -s, --sql <SQL query>  Set the SQL query to be locate.
+SQL session should be seperated with comma
 ```